Job Outlook in the Ft. Lauderdale area:

 650 hours/approx. 6 months – full time

-Students will be taught the skills necessary for employment in hospitals or surgical out-patient centers to work as sterile processing technicians, central supply workers, material management workers and inventory technicians.
-Students will develop a variety of skills and competencies using supplies, instruments and equipment available in the classroom and lab that are similar to those used in the field.
+This program is designed to prepare students for employment in hospitals or surgical out-patient centers to work as sterile processing technicians, central supply workers, medical equipment preparers, material management workers and inventory technicians.
+Students will be taught a variety of skills and competencies using supplies, instruments and equipment available in the classroom and lab that are similar to those used in the field.
 Skills covered include how to decontaminate, prepare and sterilize instrument trays for surgical procedures, disinfect patient care equipment and the various methods of inventory control, storage and distribution of sterile supplies and equipment.
 A clinical externship in a hospital or out-patient facility is included in the program.

 Additional Skills Covered: